โฐ Minimum Connection Times

 ๐ข Terminal Information

 Greenwood County Airport (GRD) is a premier general aviation facility serving the city of Greenwood and the wider Upstate region of South Carolina.
 Located approximately three miles north of the city center, the airport is a critical transport link for the region's robust industrial and manufacturing sectors.
-The facility features a substantial aviation infrastructure, including a 5,001-foot concrete runway and a secondary asphalt strip, making it capable of handling a wide range of corporate jets, private aircraft, and regional charter operations.
+The airport operates a substantial aviation infrastructure, including a 5,001-foot concrete runway and a secondary asphalt strip, making it capable of handling a wide range of corporate jets, private aircraft, and regional charter operations.

 The terminal facilities at Greenwood County offer a professional and efficient environment tailored to the needs of the general aviation community and the local business sector.
 The airport is supported by Aeronautical Services of Greenwood, a full-service Fixed Base Operator (FBO) that provides comprehensive support for pilots and passengers.
 Inside, travelers find essential amenities including comfortable waiting areas and flight planning resources.
 The airport's strategic location near several major corporate headquarters, including FUJIFILM Manufacturing U.S.A., makes it a preferred choice for business leaders and technical experts visiting the region.